SebSept/fop_example_module/README.md

 Repository actions are made by [github workflows](https://docs.github.com/en/free-pro-team@latest/actions).

+This repository is the glue between these elements.

 You can also run all the checks and lints by running a single command : `composer run check`. (treat files added to commit)

 # Getting started